Representation at Hearings

 We will support you before, during and after the hearing.
 We will explain the process to you and tell you what to expect and how to prepare in the most effective way.

 We have a detailed knowledge of the companies’ procedures and can ensure that the hearing is run properly and that you are being treated fairly.

 We can speak on your behalf and help to make sure that you have covered all the important issues.
 We can also ask questions and challenge the investigating manager and Chair, to ensure that they have considered everything fairly.

 We have a good knowledge of Santander UK and San Ops procedures and an understanding of employment law.
 This can be useful in making sure that the person chairing the hearing has all the information they need to make a fair decision.

 We cannot guarantee what the outcome of the hearing will be, but we can make sure that any decision takes all the relevant circumstances into account.

 After the hearing, we can advise you of any further action you may need to take, for example, how to appeal.

 In a few and exceptional circumstances, and at the absolute discretion of the General Secretary, we may consult with the Union’s solicitors, if we feel that a legal view would be beneficial to your case.

 Finally, we will provide moral support throughout the process.
-Sometimes, it can be helpful to chat to someone in confidence and talk things through.
+Sometimes, it can be helpful to chat with someone in confidence and talk things through.
 Everything you tell us will be in confidential.

 Who will represent me?